Robert Leckie (RCAF officer): Second World War

 In 1940, Leckie was seconded to the Royal Canadian Air Force to establish the British Commonwealth Air Training Plan (BCATP) in Canada.
 By the end of the war BCATP had trained 131,553 air crew from 11 countries.
 On 5 August 1941 he was promoted to the acting rank of air vice-marshal, and served as Member of the Air Council for Training.
 On 6 April 1942 Leckie was placed on the RAF retired list on accepting a commission in the Royal Canadian Air Force.
 On 2 June 1943 he was made a Companion of the Order of the Bath (CB).
 From 1 January 1944 until 31 August 1947 Leckie served as Chief of Staff, RCAF with the rank of air marshal.

-For his service during the Second World War Leckie received the Order of Polonia Restituta (1st class) from the President of the Republic of Poland on 1 May 1945, and was also made a Commander of the Legion of Merit by the United States, and a Grand Officer of both the Belgian Order of the Crown and the Czechoslovakian Order of the White Lion.
+For his service during the Second World War Leckie received the Order of Polonia Restituta (1st class) from the President of the Republic of Poland on 1 May 1945, and was also made a Commander of the Legion of Merit by the United States, and a Grand Officer of both the Belgian Order of the Crown and the Czechoslovak Order of the White Lion.
 In July 1948 he was awarded the King Haakon VII Freedom Cross by the King of Norway "in recognition of distinguished services rendered in the cause of the Allies".